-Mary has held Associate Editor positions for the American Journal of Physical Anthropology (now AJBA) and the International Journal of Paleopathology and has sat on the Editorial Board of the International Journal of Osteoarchaeology.
+Mary is President of the Paleopathology Association (2023-2025) and has held Associate Editor positions for the American Journal of Physical Anthropology (now AJBA) and the International Journal of Paleopathology and has sat on the Editorial Board of the International Journal of Osteoarchaeology.
 She is Scientific Advisor for STARC, Cyprus.
-Mary was elected as President of the Paleopathology Association in 2022 (term: 2023-2025).

 Areas of interest

 - Puberty, growth and development in the past